Z-Kuki/Demo10087/README.md

 # Demo10087
-This is demo for a colleger who called KUKI
+This is demo made by a colleger who called KUKI